December 14, 2017

 2. A Humming Sound

 If you hear a humming motor noise coming from inside the unit, then it’s a different issue.
-It’s likely your blower isn’t working properly and needs a professional HVAC technician to check on it.
+It’s likely your blower fan isn’t working properly and needs a professional HVAC technician to check on it.

 3. Problems with the thermostat